georgekosmidis/WebStressTool/README.md

 WebStressTool
 =============

-Simple website stress tool.
+Simple webserver / website stress tool.
 Define threads and tries, and get an average response time of your server